viur-framework/viur-docs/source/start.rst

 For the deployment as well as a local development and testing environment, Google offers the `gcloud SDK for Python <https://cloud.google.com/appengine/docs/standard/python/download>`_.

 Download and install the gcloud SDK natively from the above location for your platform.
 Mac OS, Linux and Windows are supported.
-In case that Linux is used, your favorite package manager should be consulted first, maybe it already supports packages for the gcloud SDK for Python.
+In case that Linux is used, your favorite package manager should be consulted first, maybe it already supports packages for the gcloud SDK.

 .. note::
-    Google offers its "Python Standard Environment" that ViUR is using only for Python 2.7 for now.
+    For now, Google offers its "Python Standard Environment" that ViUR is using only for Python 2.7.

     They are working on a Python 3 version right now, same as we do with ViUR 3.
-For now, we have to be patient and have to use both the Python 2 Standard Environment and ViUR 2.x framework.
+For now, we have to be patient and need to use both the Python 2 Standard Environment and ViUR 2.x framework.

 After you successfully installed the gcloud SDK, make sure that you install the following components: